Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Corner designMake 4

 We use 8-at-a-time method to make our eight HSTs.
-If you are making a whole quilt of this block you might want to try using triangle paper for faster piecing results.
+If you are making a whole quilt of this block, you might want to try using triangle paper for faster piecing results.

 Install your favorite 1/4" foot on your sewing machine.

-On the backside of each #1, mark a diagonal line from corner to corner.
 Use a light touch.
 The mark should only be as dark as you need to see it.

 For this sample, I've used my favorite Bohin Mechanical Chalk pencil for marking.